You are a marketer, an entrepreneur, or a business. And you want to run a survey. It might be to:

 This is yet another way to share your survey forms.
-Just create a form online and add its link to one of your print media creatives such as flyers, magazines, or brochures.
-And add an instruction (a call-to-action statement) such as—Visit here to submit your valuable feedback.
+Just create a form online and add its link to one of your print media creatives.
+They could be flyers, magazines, or brochures.
+Once done, add an instruction (a call-to-action statement) to help guide your audience.
+It could be anything such as—Visit here to submit your valuable feedback.

 You don’t need your audience’s contact details anymore here.
 Just give them the print media creative and wait for them to fill out the form.

-Also, it is a fact that print media has a longer attention span than that of digital media.
+Also, it is a fact that print media has a longer attention span than digital media.
 Hence, the chances of people filling out your form only increase.

 But the problem is—print media is not actionable alone.
-To fill out a survey, people will have to open their phone’s browser, tediously type the entire link, fill the form, and finally submit it.
-This is a long process and people usually don’t put the effort.
+To fill out a survey, people will have to open their phone’s browser.
+Once done, they’ll have to tediously type the entire link, fill the form, and finally submit it.
+This is a long process and people usually don’t put in the effort.